CSCLabTW/CloudBrush/README.md

 it is released under Apache License 2.0 (http://www.apache.org/licenses/LICENSE-2.0) as a Free and Open Source Software Project.

-More details about CloudBrush Project you can get under: https://github.com/ice91/CloudBrush
+More details about CloudBrush Project can be found at https://github.com/ice91/CloudBrush

 --------
 requirement: hadoop cluster